 The GCOMPT curriculum blends three types of learning – online course-work (blue), hands-on instruction at UBC campus (pink), and a clinical mentorship assignment (green).
+In the curriculum map below, dates are shown for the group that started September 2017.
+For September 2018 start, the dates will be similar but slightly adjusted.

 Courses are delivered and completed online.
 Essential content and links to readings, audio PowerPoint lectures and other resources will be located on the course websites.
 Students will participate in structured online interactions with other learners and with the course instructor.
 Students will be able to organize the majority of their online learning activities to suit their personal schedule regardless of where they are located.
 PHTH580 (Orthopaedic Clinical Reasoning and Skills) includes three periods (7 weeks in total) of hands-on instruction in the plinth labs at the UBC Department of Physical Therapy in Vancouver, Monday to Friday full days.
 The student:instructor ratio will be no higher than 12:1.